-Have you ever made a pour over of a very fresh coffee, that was roasted only a day or two before?
-You may have noticed that when you first poured water into the grounds in your filter, they kind of poofed up like a science experiment: That, my friends, is the result of CO2 escaping the freshly roasted coffee, which makes it kind of fizzle and expand in the bed.
+Have you ever made a pour over coffee, that was roasted only a day or two before?
+You may have noticed that when you first poured water into the grounds in your filter, they kind of poofed up like a science experiment: That, my friends, is the result of CO2 escaping the freshly roasted coffee, which makes it kind of fizzle and expand in the coffee bed.

-Carbon dioxide is a by-product of coffee roasting — which you know from reading this piece about degassing.
+Carbon dioxide is a by-product of coffee roasting — which you may know if you’ve heard about degassing coffee.
 The fresher the coffee is off roast, the more CO2 is still trapped in the beans and grounds, and the poofier this part of the brewing process will be.
-We call this poofing up “the bloom,” and the grounds really do seem like something is about to sprout out of them, like the beginnings of a baby plant pushing out from wet spring soil.
+We call this poofing process “the coffee bloom,” and the grounds really do seem like something is about to sprout out of them, like the beginnings of a baby plant pushing out from wet spring soil.

-The bloom is one aspect of coffee brewing that nerds love to ponder: There are countless theories about how it impacts flavor, opinions about the length of time it should be, even brewers designed to manipulate it.
-It’s generally accepted, however, that skipping this step is a no-no, and that including a bloom in your brewing ritual will help you achieve better coffee.
+Blooming is one aspect of coffee brewing that nerds love to ponder: There are countless theories about how it impacts flavor, opinions about the length of time it should be, and even suggestions about the brewers designed to manipulate it.
+It’s generally accepted, however, that skipping this step is a no-no, and that including a bloom in your brewing ritual when you brew coffee at home will help you achieve a better cup.